JOIN LOGIN JOIN

 This will not bankrupt the hobby.
 It just shifts where money flows.
 It shifts how people enter.
 It shifts what “supporting the game” looks like.
 Remember downloading songs in the early 2000’s?
 This is the 3Dmodel equivalent of that.

-Final Thoughts On GW Moving To Digital STLs, and 3D Printing Models
+Final Thoughts on GW Moving To Digital STLs, and 3D printing Warhammer models

 GW is not helpless here.
 The company still owns the world, the rules, the art direction, and the cultural gravity of 40k.
 But the old rhythm of “preview now, ship later” is getting punished by digital sculpting speed, and 3D printing models.
 AI makes that speed even faster.
-Every long-gap reveal becomes a countdown clock for unofficial replicas.
+Every long-gap reveal becomes a countdown clock for hobbyists to 3D print Warhammer replicas.

 While it might not seem like a serious problem right now, AI and 3D printers are evolving rapidly; in just a year, things could be very different.